-Also known as: Fracture of the nose, Broken nose or Nasal fracture
+Also known as: Fracture of the nose, Broken nose, Nasal fracture, Nasal bone fracture or Nasal septal fracture

 - Blood coming from the nose

 - Misshapen appearance (may not be obvious until the swelling goes down)